zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Apr 30 2026
+Last update on Fri May 01 2026

-**246 day before 2027 ⏱** days before new years
+**245 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>